 \section{Abstract}

-We propose a hybrid recurrent Video Colorization with Hybrid Generative Adversarial Network (VCGAN), an improved approach to video colorization using end-to-end learning.
-The VCGAN addresses two prevalent issues in the video colorization domain: Temporal consistency and unification of colorization network and refinement network into a single architecture.
-To enhance colorization quality and spatiotemporal consistency, the mainstream of generator in VCGAN is assisted by two additional networks, i.e., global feature extractor and placeholder feature extractor, respectively.
-The global feature extractor encodes the global semantics of grayscale input to enhance colorization quality, whereas the placeholder feature extractor acts as a feedback connection to encode the semantics of the previous colorized frame in order to maintain spatiotemporal consistency.
-If changing the input for placeholder feature extractor as grayscale input, the hybrid VCGAN also has the potential to perform image colorization.
-To improve the consistency of far frames, we propose a dense long-term loss that smooths the temporal disparity of every two remote frames.
-Trained with colorization and temporal losses jointly, VCGAN strikes a good balance between color vividness and video continuity.
+We propose a Video Colorization with Hybrid Generative Adversarial Network (VCGAN), an improved approach to video colorization using end-to-end learning and recurrent architecture.
+The VCGAN addresses two prevalent issues in the video colorization domain: Temporal consistency and the unification of colorization network and refinement network into a single architecture.
+To enhance colorization quality and spatiotemporal consistency, the mainstream of the generator in VCGAN is assisted by two additional networks, \emph{i.e.,} global feature extractor and placeholder feature extractor, respectively.
+The global feature extractor encodes the global semantics of grayscale input to enhance colorization quality, whereas the placeholder feature extractor serves as a feedback connection to encode the semantics of the previous colorized frame in order to maintain spatiotemporal consistency.
+If changing the input for placeholder feature extractor as grayscale input, the hybrid VCGAN also has the potential to colorize single images.
+To improve the color consistency of far frames, we propose a dense long-term loss that minimizes the temporal disparity of every two remote frames.
+Trained with colorization and temporal losses jointly, VCGAN strikes a good balance between video color vividness and spatiotemporal continuity.
 Experimental results demonstrate that VCGAN produces higher-quality and temporally more consistent colorful videos than existing approaches.